 If you or a loved one is seeking outpatient drug treatment and is wondering, ‘is there outpatient substance abuse treatment near me?’, there are resources available online to help you find alcohol and drug rehab centers near your location.
 SAMHSA’s Treatment Services Locator can help you locate nearby treatment centers based on your home address.
 It is, however, important to choose the right drug and alcohol treatment program for your specific requirements.
 You should consider all of your personal needs when assessing what the right outpatient treatment center to suit your preferences is.
 American Addiction Centers (AAC) can help you find the drug and alcohol rehab help you need.
 Call for free at to discuss your treatment options.

 Before seeking out an outpatient treatment program for yourself or a loved one, you will want to ensure you have the necessary information.
 Try to find out:

 - How long the substance use has been going on.

 - How much of the substance is being consistently used.

 - If any other drugs are being abused at the same time.

 - If other mental health disorders are present.

 You should also have some financial information at hand, especially your insurance information.
-When you call an alcohol, drug abuse or narcotics hotline number or a specific treatment center, whether outpatient or inpatient, you may be asked to provide specific details about your coverage, so have your or your loved one’s card handy.
+When you call an alcohol, drug abuse or narcotics hotline number or a specific treatment center, whether outpatient or inpatient, you may be asked to provide specific details about your coverage, so have your or your loved one’s insurance card handy.
 Also remember that you can ask about payment options like loans, financing and scholarships or options for people who don’t have insurance.
 Whether you are seeking treatment for a problem with alcohol, cocaine, marijuana, heroin, prescription drugs or any other addiction, recovery from chemical dependency is possible.